Ride Lake County

 In 2019, Lake County completed a paratransit market study that garnered input from residents and a dedicated group of stakeholders to identify strategies to improve service in Lake County.
 The new Ride Lake County service is the culmination of these efforts from the community.

-This change and expansion of service creates a network that covers all seniors and residents with mobility limits throughout Lake County.
+This change and expansion of service created a network that covers all seniors and residents with mobility limits throughout Lake County.
 Ride Lake County reduces overlapping services in some areas and expands services in other areas of the county by filling service gaps.

 How Ride Lake County is Funded